Odeon Cinema, York

-The building is in the Art Deco style, and has a low front range, with a three-storey range behind, a tower to the left, and two-storey wings on either side.
+The building is in the Art Deco style and has a low front range, with a three-storey range behind, a tower to the left, and two-storey wings on either side.
 Part of the front range is occupied by shops.
-The tower retains an illuminated "Odeon" sign, rendered in Roman capital letters, not the chain's usual style.
+The tower retains an illuminated "Odeon" sign, rendered in Roman capital letters rather than the chain's usual style.

 Odeon planned to close the cinema in 2003, with a 13,000-name petition leading to a short reprieve.
-It closed in 2006, but reopened in 2009 as part of the Reel Cinemas chain.
+It closed in 2006 but reopened in 2009 as part of the Reel Cinemas chain.
 In 2017, it was purchased by Everyman Cinemas and renovated to accommodate four screens, each with sofa seating.

-The official listing notes that "the architecture ... is well designed and executed, and is a good example of Odeon cinema design" and that original windows survive, along with some original design elements and ancillary rooms.
+The official listing notes that "the architecture ... is well designed and executed, and is a good example of Odeon cinema design", and that original windows survive along with some original design elements and ancillary rooms.
 John Brooke Fieldhouse describes it as having "... the overall texture of a building belonging to an ancient civilisation".